timothysandhu/GainControlASD/README.md

      2) result = Illus_Anal('task',result,plot) takes in the output from Thresh_Anal and adds further fields to the result structre.
 Allows for plotting of the psychometric curves.
 Note that task should be a string 'A2' or 'C2'.
      3) result = CleanUp(result) performs further exclusions based on model fitting.
 Uses the output from Illus_Anal
      4) [output,result] = Demo_Prep(result,demographics,task) takes in the output from CleanUp and adds some demographic information.
 Additionally, this function prepares the csv's required for analysis in JASP and for the online Estimation plots GUI.

+Summary : This file contains the csv's for further analysis, .mat summary files with all the relevant information for each task.

+Note that due to the stochastic nature of the bootstrapping, the analysis may produce different results to the published version.